Ayehu/custom-activities/GetTableRowsByRange/README.md

 <br>
 <b>Start Row:</b> The first row for the desired range.
 <br>
-<b>Interval Mode:<b> "End Row" will retrieve rows between, and including, a start and end row range, while "Length" will retrieve rows from, and including, the start row and X number of rows after it.
+<b>Interval Mode:</b> "End Row" will retrieve rows between, and including, a start and end row range, while "Length" will retrieve rows from, and including, the start row and X number of rows after it.
 <br>
 <b>Interval:</b> In "End Row" mode, this is the end row of the desired range to retrieve, while in "Length" mode this is the number of rows after the start row to retrieve.